 But not everything the workforce development network and secondhand retailer receives is suitable for resale.

 That reality has led Goodwill to pursue a three-year initiative with Reju, a chemical recycler, designed to help advance textile recycling in North America in collaboration with WM.
-The organizations say that through the pilot project, they plan to develop a collaborative model for regional textile collection, sorting, reuse and recycling that is intended to divert textiles from the waste stream and increase their recycling rate.
+Through the pilot project, the organizations plan to develop a collaborative model for regional textile collection, sorting, reuse and recycling that is intended to divert textiles from the waste stream and increase their recycling rate.

 Local Goodwill leaders from across North America have been working with GII’s sustainability team to develop the potential project.
 The Goodwill steering committee is comprised of leaders from Goodwill of Delaware and Delaware County (Wilmington), Goodwill of the Finger Lakes (Rochester, New York), Goodwill Industries of West Michigan (Muskegon), Goodwill of Southern New Jersey and Philadelphia (Maple Shade, New Jersey), Goodwill Industries of South Florida (Miami), Goodwill of Central and Northern Arizona (Phoenix), Goodwill Industries Ontario Great Lakes (East London), Goodwill Renaissance Quebec, (Montreal) and Goodwill of Tenneva Area Inc., (Kingsport, Tennessee).